sonic-net/SONiC/doc/ssh_config/ssh_config.md

 ###  1.2. <a name='Scope'></a>Scope

-This hld doc for ssh server global configurations describes the requirements, architecture and general flow details of ssh global config in SONIC OS based switches.
+This hld doc for ssh server global configurations describes the requirements, architecture and general flow details of ssh server config in SONIC OS based switches.

 ###  1.3. <a name='DefinitionsAbbreviations'></a>Definitions/Abbreviations